AI Agent Architecture: The Trust Boundary Model

 Why do AI agents need trust boundaries?

 AI agents need trust boundaries because they often read untrusted content and interact with external systems.
-Without boundaries, the agent may confuse data with commands or tool output with authority.
+Without boundaries, the agent may confuse data with commands, tool output with authority, or suggestions with executable actions.

 What is the difference between data and instructions in AI agents?